junxit/us-congress-bills-114/bill.md

 - **(a)** *Finding* Congress finds that, for the purposes of section 603 of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1782), the San Benito Mountain wilderness study area has been adequately studied for wilderness designation.
 - **(b)** *Release* The San Benito Mountain wilderness study area is no longer subject to section 603(c) of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1782(c)).

+## § 7.
+Clarification regarding funding

+No additional funds are authorized to carry out the requirements of this Act.
+Such requirements shall be carried out using amounts otherwise authorized.